 Warner: Speaking of help, I really appreciate the way you always seem to be available to help fellow designers, Randy.
-You are active in IPC Designer’s Council, you are the president of the San Diego Altium User Group, you write a blog, and you are very active on the online Altium forum.
+You are in IPC ’s Council, you are the president of the San Diego Altium User Group, you write a blog, and you are very on the online Altium forum.
 What motivates you to participate so actively in the design community?

 Warner: How long have you been running the San Diego Altium User Group?

 Clemmons: I became president about 3 years ago with the help of Mike Creeden and David Carmody of San Diego PCB who generously offered their facility as a meeting place.
 Occasionally, we meet at another member’s site, but not very often.